submariner-io/enhancements/submariner/centralized-control-plane.md

   multiple clusters.
 The Service object represents some API deployed in the system.
 It decouples the local service names used in workload clusters from the name that is shared between clusters.
-1. `axon:ServiceBinding` creates an association between a local service and the global name.
+1. `axon:ServiceBinding` creates an association between a local endpoint (e.g., k8s service)
+  and the global name.
 The object plays a role somewhat akin to `mcs:ServiceExport` but The level of indirection supports breaking the "name sameness" assumption.
+This also opens up the usage of non-Kubernetes endpoints which, by definition, don't have a corresponding Service object.
 1. Similarly, `axon:ServiceImport` plays the role of `mcs:ServiceImport` but allows extending the MCS definition, where and when needed.